zeppel13/coord/README.md

 # coord
-coord is a micro tool to calculate distances based on geographic data.
+Coord is a micro tool to calculate distances based on geographic data.
 It offers in its python version a GUI.